I am stretched on your grave and will lie there forever

 Monk is still married.
 His wife is dead, but he's still married.
 Absolutely.

-"Every morning for as long as she lived, Delenn got up before dawn and watched the sun come up."
+From the series finale: "Every morning for as long as she lived, Delenn got up before dawn and watched the sun come up."
+Note that she outlived her husband by at least eighty years.

-Susan for Marcus: After he dies, she leaves Babylon 5, never falls in love again and doesn't mentions his name until the series finale...twenty years later.
-Especially tragic as she never admitted she loved him while he was alive.
+Susan for Marcus: After he dies to save her life, she leaves Babylon 5, never falls in love again and doesn't mention his name until the series finale...twenty years later.
+It's especially tragic as she never admitted she loved him while he was alive.

 On ER, we never see Elizabeth Corday show a hint of interest in anyone else after Mark Greene dies.